hampfh/morphious/README.md

 # Morphious

 A typescript first library for repeatedly changing objects and datasets with as little code as possible.
-Create function groups through `makeMorth` to prevent bloating your codebase with one-time-use functions.
+Create function groups through `makeMorph` to prevent bloating your codebase with one-time-use functions.
 Through this process the type integrity of each anonymous function is kept.
 Define a mapping once and reuse it in multiple places.

 ## Installation 🤔